eclipse-edc/MinimumViableDataspace/system-tests/README.md

 ## System tests

-The test use the key vault secret to connect to the storage accounts and copy a file from provider to consumer storage account.
+The test uses the key vault secret to connect to the storage accounts and copy a file from provider to consumer storage account.

 ### Running test locally

 Deploy MVD using the GitHub `Deploy` pipeline.
 We will run EDC instances locally, connected to the storage accounts and key vaults deployed on Azure.

 From the build result, download the artifact named `testing-configuration` and extract the file `.env` into the `system-tests` directory (note that the file could be hidden in your file explorer due to its prefix).

 In the file, add the application client secret value under the `APP_CLIENT_SECRET` key.
 It is used to access Key Vault.